 The garden was also home to a giant plaster elephant, recycled from the 1889 World’s Fair.
 The animal housed in its paw a small room reserved for men (a fumoir) where a belly dancer performed.

-From 10 pm, about twenty young women came on stage and set to the furious rhythm of Offenbach’s music; they lifted their petticoats and show their panties.
-They were the ‘cancaneuses,’ experts of this new dance named cancan, which enjoyed great success despite the censorship by the State and Church.
-The cancaneuse were named Grille d’Egoût, Nini Patte en l’Air, la Môme Fromage…
+From 10 p.m., about twenty young women came on stage and set to the furious rhythm of Offenbach’s music; they lifted their petticoats and showed their panties.
+They were the “cancaneuses,” experts of this new dance named cancan, which enjoyed great success despite the censorship by the State and Church.
+The cancaneuses had quirky names like Grille d’Egoût, Nini Patte en l’Air, la Môme Fromage…

 The star, however, was La Goulue, who lifted her legs like nobody else.
 She even became the emblem of the Moulin Rouge under the brush of the painter Toulouse Lautrec.

 The bourgeoisie mingled with the riffraff at the Moulin Rouge and out of sight.
-They met, they drank, and they laughed in front of the Pétomane.
-Ass to the air on the stage, his fart melodies caused general hilarity!
+They met, they drank, and they laughed in front of the Pétomane (an artist whose main ability is to fart in a creative and musical way).
+On the stage and ass to the air, his fart melodies caused general hilarity!

-The first Moulin Rouge reviews (cabaret shows) began on 19 April 1890 under the name of Circassiens et Circassiennes.
+The first Moulin Rouge reviews (that’s the name for the cabaret shows) began on 19 April 1890 under the name of Circassiens et Circassiennes.

-In 1893, the Bal des Quat’z’Arts (one of the most infamous Moulin Roug reviews) caused a scandal with its parade of naked Cleopatra surrounded by young girls also naked.
+In 1893, the Bal des Quat’z’Arts (one of the most infamous Moulin Rouge Paris reviews) caused a scandal with its parade of naked Cleopatra surrounded by young girls also naked.

 The last ball at the Moulin-Rouge took place on 29 November 1902.
 Then, the place was transformed into a concert theater.